PranavBP/Fetch-iOS-Coding-Challenge/README.md

 # Desserts Recipe App

-This is Fetch Rewards iOS Coding Challenge - a Native iOS SwiftUI app that allows users to browse dessert recipes using the following API: https://themealdb.com/api.php
+This is Fetch Rewards iOS Coding Challenge - a Native iOS SwiftUI app that allows users to browse dessert recipes using the following API: [The MealDB Dessert API](https://themealdb.com/api.php)

 ## Table of Contents